bxdoan/bxdoan/README.md

 <div align="center">

-> The most difficult thing is the decision to act, the rest is merely tenacity.
+> Protecting someone means giving them a place to belong.
+Giving them a place where they can be happy.

-> — Amelia Earhart —
+> — Princess Lenessia —

 </div>